mwafrika/Kevent-documentation/README.md

 ## Additional features
    - Password reset is available to all registered users.
+   - Without logging in, any user on the system can contact the system administrator directly about a specific package or expedition by filling out a form with the appropriate details.

 ## Need to see the code base ?
 For some reason, the source code for this project is private; if you are interested in seeing it, please contact me via any of the methods listed below.